 From a traveler/digital nomad.
-This is my list of things that I find indispensable for traveling.
-Some of these I brought with me from day 1, while others, I had no idea I would need them but ended up forcing myself to get them at some point.
+This is the list of things that I find indispensable for traveling.
+Some of the items on this checklist for digital nomads I brought with me from day 1, while others, I had no idea I would need them but ended up forcing myself to get them at some point.

 And as always, illustrated with photos I took on a trip.
 In this case, Bali, Indonesia.